kaby76/AntlrVSIX/README.md

 ## Analysis

-(This is not implemented yet.)

-Antlrvsix will make recommendations on what you should change for readability and performance.
+When invoked in the UI, Antlrvsix will perform an analysis of the document and make recommendations on what you may want to change.
+Results are place in the Error List grid box of VS 2019.
 For performance, link to a special version of the Antlr library to perform analysis.

 ## Refactoring